Ankle and subtalar arthritis

 Osteoarthritis in the ankle joint

-Pain, swelling, and stiffness are common symptoms, particularly when walking for long distances or on uneven ground.
+Pain, swelling, and stiffness are common symptoms.
+They occur more often when walking for long distances or on uneven ground.

-As your arthritis progresses you may notice significant deformity in your ankle and / or foot.
-This can be uncomfortable and make finding appropriate footwear a challenge.
+As your arthritis progresses you may notice your ankle and / or foot becomes deformed.
+This can be uncomfortable and makes it hard for you to find appropriate footwear.

 What are the treatments for ankle and subtalar arthritis?